 Some observational studies have suggested that statins may decrease the risk of dementia and at least one small randomized trial has suggested that statins may slow the progression of dementia.
-(See "Treatment of dementia", section on 'Risk factor control' and "Prevention of dementia".)
+(See "Treatment of dementia", section on 'Risk factor control' and "Prevention of dementia", section on 'Statins'.)

 - Friis S, Poulsen AH, Johnsen SP, et al. Cancer risk among statin users: a population-based cohort study.
 Int J Cancer 2005; 114:643.